EmilDziadczyk-TomTom/EmilDziadczyk-TomTom/README.md

 ### Hi there 👋
+This is supposed to be used to test the code for interviews.
+Outdated.
 <!--
 **EmilDziadczyk-TomTom/EmilDziadczyk-TomTom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.